AndreiAlexandruParaschiv/off-site-sentiment/README.md

 ## Output

-Reports are saved in the `reports` folder with timestamp:
+Reports are saved in the `reports` folder with timestamp in **two formats**:

 ```
 reports/
+  ├── CambriaUSA Backlinks-report-2025-10-15.html  ← Visual HTML report
-  └── CambriaUSA Backlinks-report-2025-10-15.html
+  └── CambriaUSA Backlinks-report-2025-10-15.md    ← Markdown for import
 ```

+The **markdown format** is perfect for importing into other tools, with a clean table structure containing all data.

 ## Report Features